Shepherd Offshore announce Neptune Energy Park Deep Water Test Tank is now operational

 Shepherd Offshore is one of the UK’s leading service providers and developers predominately in the offshore industry.
 Developing and operating a wide range of facilities, while supporting world-class manufacturing within the North East of England based on the North Bank of the River Tyne.
 Developing for over 40 years, Shepherd Offshore are excited to announce some new assets and infrastructure to the ever-expanding portfolio.

-Working, with local enterprises and partners, Shepherd Offshore is delighted to announce that The Deep Water Test Tank located at Offshore Technology Park is, now operational.
+Working, with local enterprises and partners, Shepherd Offshore is delighted to announce that The Deep Water Test Tank located at Neptune Energy Park is, now operational.
 The Neptune Enterprise Zone is one of the UK’s six CORE (Centre for Offshore Renewable Engineering) sites.
 The Deep Water Test Tank will provide the Subsea Offshore Marine industry with world-class capabilities to assess new products, Remotely Operated Vehicles (ROV), in appropriate conditions prior to operational use.

 The Deep Water Test Tank involved closing the dry dock at this location, creating a closure wall and partial infill to separate the test tank from the River Tyne.
 Built to a length of 56m, the width of 38m and up to 12m deep, the Test Tank has a volume of 25.600m3 to the top edge of the tank.
 The structure is further enforced by two concrete retaining walls.